 - 8 slices Provolone or Swiss cheese

-- Season roast with salt and pepper and place in slow cooker.
+- Season roast with salt and pepper and place in a slow cooker.

 - In a medium bowl, combine onion soup mix, au jus mix and beef broth.
 Pour over roast.

-- Slice sub buns in half lengthwise and arrange on a large baking sheet.
+- Preheat broiler.
+Slice sub buns in half lengthwise and arrange on a large baking sheet.

-- Ladle the juice from the slow cooker into small bowls and use for dipping sandwiches.
-If desired, pour the juices through a mesh strainer before serving.
+- Spoon the liquid from the slow cooker into bowls for dipping.
+If desired, you can strain the liquid through a fine mesh sieve before serving.

 Who Dished It Up First: Adapted from Life in the Lofthouse.